parinitharamesh02/AI-Regulation-Insights-Agent/ai_insights_agent/README.md

 Reports act as curated memory checkpoints and are explicitly reused for trend analysis and “what changed?” questions.

-The system avoids storing full chat transcripts as long-term memory to prevent noise accumulation.
+The system intentionally avoids storing full chat transcripts as long-term memory to prevent noise accumulation.

 Semantic Chunking
 Text is chunked based on semantic meaning rather than fixed size:

 Cleaned text is split into sentences